Pressure-Volume Diagrams

 practice

 1. One mole of an ideal, monatomic gas runs through a four step cycle.
 All processes are either isobaric or isochoric.
-The pressure and volume of the gas at the extreme points in the cycle are given in the first two data rows of the table below.
+The pressure and volume of the gas at the extreme points in the cycle are given in the table below.

 1. Sketch the PV graph of this cycle.